isomerpages/moe-casuarinapri/_caps-connection/Nomination for The Inspiring Teacher of English – Teaching Award.md

 ---
 title: Nomination for The Inspiring Teacher of English – Teaching Award
 permalink: /nomination-for-the-inspiring-teacher-of-english-teaching-award/
-variant: markdown
+variant: tiptap
 description: ""
 ---
-<h4>Do you have an English teacher who makes learning super fun and helps you get better at speaking and writing? </h4>
+<h4>Do you have an English teacher who makes learning super fun and helps you get better at speaking and writing?<br></h4>
 <h4>The Inspiring Teacher of English – Teaching Award celebrates teachers like them!
-This award, from The Straits Times and the Speak Good English Movement, shows appreciation for teachers who make English exciting and help students love the subject. </h4>
+This award, from The Straits Times and the Speak Good English Movement, shows appreciation for teachers who make English exciting and help students love the subject.<br></h4>
-<h4>If you think your teacher is awesome, nominate them and share why they deserve this special award!</h4>
+<h4>If you think your teacher is awesome, nominate them and share why they deserve this special award!<br></h4>
-<h4>What you will need to do to nominate your English Teacher:</h4>
+<h4>What you will need to do to nominate your English Teacher: </h4>
 <ol data-tight="true" class="tight">
 <li>
-<p>Read the form attached</p>
+<p>Click here to view the form.</p>
 </li>
 <li>
 <p>Fill up the form.
 You may also fill up the hardcopy of the form which